 It’s very difficult to get the right ratio of proteins, vitamins and minerals into a vegetarian diet, and even if you do, your dog may refuse to eat it, Lee says.
 “From a taste aspect and from a quality of life, they’d prefer to eat meat,” she says.
 Since a meaty aroma is one of the things that often entices dogs to eat, they may not consume enough of a veggie only diet.

 There are no guidelines for vegetarian diets right now, and health issues may arise over time that you can’t see immediately.
-Monitor your dog’s diet with a nutritionist and your vet, and look out for these signs: a potbelly, decreased appetite, vomiting, a dry coat, abnormal feces, or lethargy, Lee says.
-Ultimately, dogs can survive on a vegetarian diet, but they won’t thrive on one.
+If you decide you want to feed a vegittarian diet, monitor your dog’s meals with a nutritionist and your vet.

 The Ollie blog is devoted to helping pet parents lead healthier lives with their pups.
 If you want to learn more about our fresh, human-grade food, check out MyOllie.com.